adammakinson/chorechart/CHORECHART.md

     f.
 Users accumiulate points and are able to spend them on prizes

 3. TODOS
     a.
+User profile dashboard (TODO)
+    b.
+App onboarding (TODO)
+    c.
+Maybe I really should look into soft deletes...
+(Added soft deletes for users)
+    d.
+Creation of a home screen (SORT OF THERE)
+        I.  Nia to create a home screen design.
+    e.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
+    f.  fix modal close button styling
+    g.
+On the chores management screen handle cases where the user clicks the add to all or assign buttons without having done anything else.
+    h.
+Add a check to remove the list-group ul IF no list items are in it.

+4. Items that are done
+    a.
 Chore creation and management (DONE)
     b.
 Assigning chores to a user (DONE)
     c.
 User registration process (DONE)
     d.
 Admin user management dashboard (DONE)
     e.
-User profile dashboard (TODO)
+Handle User points (DONE)
     f.
-Handle User points (TODO)
+Create the prize system (DONE)
     g.
-Create the prize system (TODO)
+User notification system (TODO)
     h.
-App onboarding (TODO)
-    i.
-Maybe I really should look into soft deletes...
-(Added soft deletes for users)
-    j.
-Creation of a home screen (SORT OF THERE)
-    k.
-User notification system (TODO)
-    l.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
-    m.
 Checkmark functionality (DONE)
         1. An admin assigns a chore to another user (could be another admin) I think we need an assignee, which would also be the reviewer.
         2. The person to whom the chore is assigned gets the chore in their